Satsaa/Nomodbot/README.md

 ```
 [<name>] | [<default>] | [<track_number>]
 ```
 Just like variable parameters but don't need to be defined.
-A non-optional parameter cannot follow
+Following parameters must also be optional

 ### Tuple parameter
 ```
 add|del|edit | <this|that|reg/^thus$/i> | [1|2|3] | case|Sen|sitive
 ```
 Accepted when one of the exact strings is matched.
-All of the strings are case-sensitive if any of them have an uppercase variable.
+All of the strings are case-sensitive if any of them have an uppercase variable

 ### Multi-word parameter
 ```
 777... | <message...> | [<reason...>] | <USERS...> | <0-1...> | 0|2...
 ```
 Accepted when each of the upcoming words passes the check.
-No parameter can follow.
+No other parameter can follow

 ### Advanced variable parameter
 ```